shanmu9898/main/collated/functional/Sisyphus25.md

  * Represent an appointment in the schedule, contains time of the appointment as well as details and personMeet.
  */
 public class Appointment {
-    public static final String MESSAGE_TIME_PERIOD_CONSTRAINTS = "The end time should be after the start time";

     private final Title title;
     private final Time startTime;